Buckle Up: A Wild Ride Part 2

 We’ve experienced wild rides before, and discussed them here.
 We understand that these ups and downs don’t have to be disconcerting if investors are safely buckled in with an investment strategy that can weather extreme and sudden bouts of volatility.
 The most dangerous move is to exit the ride before it comes to a complete stop.
 We at Highland can talk you through the ups and downs so that you can arrive at your investment destinations safely.

-Call Mike Paolucci at 440.808.1500 if you would like to hear more about the impacts of carry trades on the markets, and how you might res
+Call Mike Paolucci at 440.808.1500 if you would like to hear more about the impacts of carry trades on the markets, and how you might respond to the wild ride they have initiated.

 [i] Congressional Research Service April 2024 https://crsreports.congress.gov/product/pdf/IF/IF11120